 We invite all students to show their support for their school food service program through frequent participation.
-Current milk prices are per one half pint.
+Current milk prices are \$ per one half pint.

 How to Apply: To receive free milk for your children carefully complete the application and return it to the school.
 If you currently receive SNAP, or TANF for any children or participate in the FDPIR, the application must include the children's names of all children living in your household, your SNAP, TANF or FDPIR number and the signature of an adult household member.
 If you do not list a SNAP/TANF/FDPIR number, the application must include the names of everyone in the household, the amount of income for each household member, how often this income is received and where it comes from.
 The application must also include the signature of an adult household member and the last four digits of that adult's social security number, or check the box if the adult does not have a social security number.
 An application that is not complete cannot be approved.
 Contact your local Department of Social Services for your SNAP or TANF number or complete the income portion of the application.
+No application is necessary if your household was notified by the SFA that your children have been directly certified.
+If you are not sure if your children have been directly certified, please contact the school.